Baizhang Huaihai: Teaching

 Baizhang's teachings and sayings have been translated by Thomas Cleary in Sayings and Doings of Pai-Chang.
-The Wild fox koan is attributed to Baizhang.
+Baizhang also features in the Wild fox koan.

 Monasticism

 Baizhang is also given a particularly unique role in that he is also seen as the creator of a new pattern of Chan monastic life, and thus developing the first truly independent Chan monastery.
 This Chan monasticism included periods of work and farming, something which was traditionally not acceptable in Buddhist monasticism, but which allowed the Chan communities to be self-sufficient.
-However, Poceski notes that "on closer inspection Baizhang’s assumed innovations turn out not to be revolutionary or unique to the Chan school."
+However, Poceski notes that "on closer inspection Baizhang's assumed innovations turn out not to be revolutionary or unique to the Chan school."